(Want to receive more corruption report updates? Subscribe here!)

 Companies believe that the burden of government regulations and inefficient bureaucracy negatively affects levels of competitiveness in France (GCR 2017-2018).
 Companies are able to manage administrative tasks online, such as establishing, selling or taking over a company through the one-stop-shop at Guichet-entreprises.fr.
 Starting a business in France is less time-consuming and less costly on average compared to other OECD countries (DB 2017).

-Companies dealing with France's land administration face low to moderate corruption risks.
+Companies dealing with France’s land administration face low to moderate corruption risks.
 Property rights are perceived by businesses as well protected (GCR 2017-2018).
 Almost half of surveyed citizens perceive bribery and corruption to be widespread among officials issuing building permits, yet none report having paid a bribe (European Commission, Feb.
 2014).
 Expropriation is permitted under French law for public purposes, provided it is accompanied by a just and prompt payment (ICS 2017).
-Half of real estate agencies participating in the survey indicate that someone has tried to bribe them at some point in their career, suggesting prevalent corruption in the sector (Agilebuyer 2015).
+Half of real estate agencies that participated in a survey indicate that someone has tried to bribe them at some point in their career, suggesting prevalent corruption in the sector (Agilebuyer 2015).
 Allegations of bribery and other corruption activities by France Pierre, a real estate group, have entangled several mayors and other public officials, who reportedly were bribed to approve several housing projects (Le Parisien, Jan.
 2017).

 Registering property in France is on average more costly and almost three times as time-consuming compared to other OECD countries (DB 2017).
 France made transferring property more expensive by increasing the property transfer tax in 2016 (DB 2017).